Skip to main content

 1 mentions Positive Neutral Negative

-The game suffers from frequent freezes that disrupt gameplay and prevent story progression, significantly impacting overall stability.
+The game suffers from frequent freezes that disrupt gameplay and prevent story progression, significantly impacting stability and user experience.

 • “Game frequently freezes making it impossible to progress the story.”